 Sow Body Condition Management: A key aspect of sow robustness is body condition.
 Body condition management entails maintaining proper body condition throughout gestation and minimizing sows that fall in the over- or under-conditioned category as both extremes can prove problematic in the farrowing room.
 PIC recommends utilizing calipers to monitor and maintain sow body condition, see PIC’s latest caliper update information here.

-Sow Health: To keep sows and piglets healthy, regularly check sows post-farrowing.
+To keep sows and piglets healthy, regularly check sows post-farrowing.
 Each sow should stand daily while being evaluated for any signs of sickness, distress, or lameness.
-Check to make sure sows have access to feed and water and are eating and drinking regularly.
-Feeders should be cleaned regularly and should have fresh feed provided.
-Monitor feeders to determine if sows are eating regularly, improper feed intake can be a sign of a sow in distress.
-Take each sow’s body temperature the day after she farrowed (24 hours post-farrowing).
-Any sow with a body temperature at or above 103oF must follow the farm’s/veterinarian protocol to reduce and control sow fever.
+Take each sow’s body temperature the day after she farrows (24 hours post-farrowing).
+Consult with your herd veterinarian to define the fever threshold for your farm and follow established protocols to manage and control sow fever.
 Read PIC’s recommendations for minimizing sow fever post farrowing here.

 Piglet Care